green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

 images: []
 ---

+Content:
+- How to write a flow
+- What a flow access
+-
 We will here guide you through the concept of interacting with the containers through the Green Metrics Tool.